-The proc file system is a pseudo-file system which is used as an interface to kernel data structures.
+The proc file system is a pseudo-file system that is used as an interface to kernel data structures.
 This file system stores text information about system resources.

 12. Root /root

-When a user sign in as the root user, there will be a separate home directory created.
+When a user signs in as the root user, there will be a separate home directory created.

 13. Temporary space /tmp

 Tmp directory is a temporary folder that will be periodically deleted.
-In fact, some Linux distributions cleanup during each boot.
+In fact, some Linux distributions clean up during each boot.
 The directory is used by the system programs for temporarily storing the data.
-For example, when you extract an archive, the contents are first extracted to the /tmp directory, and are then moved to the location you provided.
+For example, when you extract an archive, the contents are first extracted to the /tmp directory and moved to the location you provided.

 14. User folder /usr